KetroSithole/AI-TUTOR/README.md

 4. **Visual Enhancements:**
    - Improve the user interface with more engaging visuals and animations.

+ ##  For Testing Purpose User can Try this
+ 1. Greetings:
+   - Hello
+   - Hey
+   - Hi
+   - Good morning
+   - Good day
+   - Good evening
+   - Good afternoon
+   - Yo
+   - Sup

+2. Inquiry about the bot's name:
+   - What's your name?
+   - What is your name?
+   - Who are you?

+3. Health-related questions:
+   - How are you?
+   - How are you feeling?

+4. Request a joke:
+   - Tell me a joke
+   - Say a joke

+5. Farewell messages:
+   - Goodbye
+   - Bye
+   - Take care
+   - Peace out
+   - Later

+6. Inappropriate language (for testing how the bot responds):
+   - Swear words like "Fuck," "Bitch," etc.

+7. Inquiry about the bot's favorite color:
+   - What is your favorite color?
+   - What's your favorite color?

+8. Miscellaneous:
+   - Any other random statements or questions to test the bot's response to unexpected input.

 ## Conclusion

 The provided chatbot offers a basic conversational experience with potential for further development and customization.
 It serves as a starting point for building more sophisticated chat applications.